Schnader Harrison Segal & Lewis

-Schnader Harrison Segal & Lewis LLP is a U.S. law firm based in Philadelphia, Pennsylvania, founded in Philadelphia in 1935 by former Pennsylvania Attorney General William A. Schnader, Bernard G. Segal, a former Deputy Attorney General serving under Schnader, and Francis A. Lewis.
+Schnader Harrison Segal & Lewis LLP was a U.S. law firm based in Philadelphia, Pennsylvania, and founded in Philadelphia in 1935 by former Pennsylvania Attorney General William A. Schnader, Bernard G. Segal, a former Deputy Attorney General serving under Schnader, and Francis A. Lewis.
 The firm was initially named Schnader & Lewis.
 Eventually, Segal was added as a name partner.
 The fourth name partner, Earl G. Harrison, joined the firm in 1948.
-Today, the firm has more than 180 attorneys in seven offices nationwide.
+When the firm announced its closure it had roughly 90 attorneys in six offices nationwide.
+On August 3, 2023, the firm announced it would dissolve and permanently cease operations.